 Why is your protocol significant?
 OR What key questions can this method help answer?

-: ___________(Write your answer here in the form of a spoken statement.
+Tanja Vidakovic-Koch: ___________(Fuel cells will play significant role in future.
+Our protocol describes a new method to diagnose major fail states of these devices, like flooding, drying out, catalyst degradation, poisoning etc. Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera